sendamply/docs/docs/200-Quickstart-Guide.md

 You can begin using Amply as soon as you register your account, and requires just a few steps:

 1) Sender Verification
-2) Create an IP Pool
+2) Create an IP pool
-3) Provision an Access Token
+3) Provision an access token
 4) Integrate via SMTP Relay or API
 5) (Optional) Update rDNS